 The Lowdown on Alcohol and PCOS

 One of my followers on my PCOS facebook page recently asked me my thoughts on alcohol and PCOS.
-With the holiday weekend upon us, I thought this would be an appropriate topic to blog about.
-Whether your holiday plans involve BBQs, meeting friends for dinner, throwing a party, or just chilling at home, chances are at least some of your socializing includes alcohol.
+As we enter into the holiday season, I thought this would be an appropriate topic to blog about.
+Whether your holiday plans meeting friends/family for dinner, throwing a party, or just chilling at home, chances are at least some of your socializing includes alcohol.
 But you may have read on the internet that you should avoid alcohol because it’s “full of sugar” and has a negative effect on your PCOS.
 So what’s a cyster to do?
 Read on to get the low down.

 Is alcohol full of sugar?

 Yes – if you are talking about a pina colada!
 But the sugar comes from the mixer not the actual alcohol.
 It’s true that wine and distilled alcohol start out being high in carbs (or sugar) from the grapes or the grain.
 But then the sugar/carbohydrates are converted to alcohol during the process of fermentation.
 Distilled alcohol like vodka, rum or gin does not contain any carbs or sugar, but it does contain about 100 calories for 1.5 oz.
 Dry red or white wine is also low in carbs, about 4 grams for a 5 oz glass and 125 calories.
 Research in people with type 1 or type 2 diabetes who drank moderate amounts of alcohol with food showed no effect from the alcohol on blood sugar or insulin levels.
 Now beer and sweet wines do contain significant amounts of carbs, but dry white or red wine and distilled alcohol is low in carbs. pic credit